• Skip to main content

 rubenc26@tamu.edu

-Electrical Engineering Class of 2023
+Electrical Engineering Class of 2024

 johnalexslentz@tamu.edu

-Electrical Systems Engineering Technology Class of 2023
+Computer Engineering Class of 2025

 Sharanya Shivani